rochoa85/PepFun/README.md

 ### Specialized tutorial for developers

-In case the user want to explore in detail the functions and applications using massive datasets, a Jupyter notebook is provided to run a set of operations with PepFun modules. *To run successfully the example please verify that the conda environment was created successfully.*
+In case the user want to explore in detail the functions and applications using massive datasets, a Jupyter notebook is provided to run a set of operations with PepFun modules. *To run the example please verify that the conda environment was created successfully.*

 ## Support